Human rights in South Ossetia: 1990s unrest

-Human-rights violations

-Russia has extended the South Ossetian border into Georgia several times, with the most significant (and recent) case in July 2015 when barbed-wire fences were moved by Russian border guards further into Georgia.
-This was in defiance of European Union (EU) policy, since the Russian troops impacted ethnic Georgian villages in South Ossetia and Russia.
-Border expansion began covertly in 2008, and has continued until the present; cameras have been installed to monitor movement on the border.
-This evidently affects Georgian shepherds, who are accused of trespassing and frequently fined and arrested while moving their flocks.
-The South Ossetian minister of foreign affairs has not addressed Russia's border-expansion operations.
+During the war Georgian paramilitary groups committed acts of violence against Ossetian civilians within South Ossetia that were motivated by the desire to expel Ossetians and reclaim villages for Georgia, and by sheer revenge against the Ossetian people.
+Between 60 and 100 villages were burned down, destroyed by Georgian forces or otherwise abandoned.
+Several villages were ethnically cleansed by Georgian forces.
+On the other side, Georgians living in Ossetian controlled territory were "easy targets": Houses occupied by Georgians were singled out, looted and burned down.

 Russian forces have significant control over South Ossetian territory; the penetration of Russian border guards into Georgian territory undermines human rights and raises national-security concerns about the Baku–Supsa Pipeline.
 The Organization for Security and Co-operation in Europe (OSCE) aims to restrict Russia's role in Transcaucasia, referring to events in South Ossetia as "ethnic cleansing and mass expulsion of the Kartvelian (Georgian) people and communities".